liam-wiltshire/talks/postgres/content.md

 class: content-even
 # Schemas

-- A single database can have multiple chemas
+- A single database can have multiple schemas
     - The default is 'public'
 - Essentially gives a single database namespaces
     - Different schemas can have different owners / users with different levels of access

+???

+- Multiple schemas is one of the wierdest things about Postgres as a mySQL users
+- Alot of the time you'll probably just use the one schema and not think about it
+- The common example of a use case is if you need the separation of data, but with the ability to query accross the whole dataset

 ---

 class: content-even